anj-tiw/personalized-medicine/README.md

 # Personalized Medicine: Classifying Clinically Actionable Genetic Mutations

+This competition was featured on Kaggle.
+The objective was to automatically classifies genetic variations.
 Source: https://www.kaggle.com/c/msk-redefining-cancer-treatment/

 Memorial Sloan Kettering Cancer Center (MSKCC) launched this competition, accepted by the NIPS 2017 Competition Track.